On distinct perpendicular bisectors and pinned distances in finite fields: Application to pinned distances

-\end{lemma} \begin{proof} The proof given here is identical to that in Vinh's article but with the $L^2$ expander mixing lemma instead of the traditional one.
+\begin{lemma} Let $\mathcal{P}$ be a multiset of points in $\FF_q^2$, and let $\mathcal{L}$ be a multiset of lines.
+Then \end{lemma} \begin{proof} The proof given here is identical to that in Vinh's article but with the $L^2$ expander mixing lemma instead of the traditional one.
 Each line in $\FF_q^2$ is described by a point in the projective plane $\FF_q\PP^2$.
 Indeed any line $l$ is given by $l=\{(x,y)\in\FF_q^2:ax+by+c=0\}$ for some $(a,b,c)$ defined up to non-zero scalar multiples.
 We also have the usual embedding of $\FF_q^2$ into the projective plane $(x,y)\mapsto [x:y:1]$.
 Consider the graph on $q^2+q+1$ vertices given by points in $\FF_q\PP^2$, and which has as edges A straightforward calculation shows that this graph is $(q+1)$-regular.
 After identifying $l\in L$ and $p \in P$ with their corresponding points in $\FF_q\PP^2$, the number of weighted number of incidences is Vinh showed that the non-trivial eigenvalues of $A$ all have size at most $\sqrt q$ and thus the lemma follows from Lemma \ref{th:expanderMixing}. \end{proof}